psu-PAC-Lab/polypartition/README.md

-This fork adds python bindings for the Hertel-Mehlhorn algorithm in the C++ polypartition library.
+## This fork adds python bindings for the Hertel-Mehlhorn algorithm in the C++ PolyPartition library.